Seahawks linebacker Boye Mafe honors his late mother before every game, after every sack

 “He’s made a big jump,” head coach Pete Carroll said.
 “I think I’ve said he was probably the most improved guy from year one to year two, noticeably to us.
 It’s basically in his awareness, his understanding of what’s expected of him, how the game goes and being able to play in all situations, run and pass.
 He’s been a really nice player for us this year so far.
 He’s really just getting started.”

-Bobby Wagner has noticed Mafe’s jump too.
-While he wasn’t here to see his rookie year in person, Wagner can tell that Mafe has gone from someone trying to figure things out at the pro level, to being a player ready to make a major contribution.
+Bobby Wagner has noticed Mafe’s jump, too.
+While he wasn’t here to see Mafe’s rookie year in person, Wagner can tell that he has gone from someone trying to figure things out at the pro level, to being a player ready to make a major contribution.

 “This year, being able to kind of have another year under his belt, go through a full offseason, he definitely understands the game a lot better,” Wagner said.
 “I think the angles that he takes on some of his pass rushes has been really cool to see, and he’s a guy that, you just know what you’re going to get out of him.
 He’s going to be a playmaker, and be where he’s supposed to be.”